scipy/scipy/doc/source/dev/contributor/rendering_documentation.rst

 Examples and randomness
 ~~~~~~~~~~~~~~~~~~~~~~~
-Examples are executed in the CI and the output is compared against the provided
+In the continuous integration (CI) suite, examples are executed and the output
-reference.
-The main goal is to ensure that the API is correctly documented and
+is compared against the provided reference.
+The main goal is to ensure that
+the *example* is correct; a failure warns us that the example may need to be
+adjusted (e.g. because the API has changed since it was written).
-that we are not using outdated syntax.
-Doctests are not meant to be used as
+Doctests are not meant to be used as unit tests of underlying implementation.
-unittests.

 In case a random number generator is needed, `np.random.Generator` must be
 used.
-The canonical way to create a NumPy generator is to use
+The canonical way to create a NumPy ``Generator`` is to use
-`np.random.default_rng()`.
+`np.random.default_rng`.

     Yes::